Tenjoname

 The marebito religion is a concept that was put forward by folklorist Orikuchi Shinobu, a student of Yanagita Kunio.
 It describes a set of folk beliefs centered around what could be described as worship of “the stranger.”
 It describes an archetypal folk belief found in which a spirit from the world of the dead visits a village, and is offered food, shelter, etc. Yokai like the appossha and the namahage are perfect examples of this, but we also see some elements of this ancient folk religion in the festival of Obon, where the dead are welcomed back to the world of the living for one day.
 Although this isn’t a “religion” in the sense of having a doctrine or scriptures, it does describe a common set of practices seen throughout Japan, which still echo in contemporary Japanese culture.

 Even pop culture can echo this, as we see in the scene where No Face enters the bath house in Spirited Away.
-No Face himself could be an example of a marebito; he is an unknown creature from an unknown land (unknowable, even, as he wears a mask — just as yokai like appossha wear masks).
+No Face himself is a great example of a marebito; he is an unknown creature from an unknown land (unknowable, even, as he wears a mask — just as yokai like appossha wear masks).
 He brings gifts to the other guests at the bathhouse, but he also brings danger and threatens them.
 He’s welcomed in a ritualistic way with a song and a ceremonial parade.
 It’s clear that the storytellers did their research!

 This sort of folk belief is of course not restricted to Japan.
 We see parallels in folk religions all over the world.
 Masks have been used as important religious devices all across the ancient world, and the concept of the stranger from another world is found all over folk lore, religion, and literature.
 They worship “the stranger” in the fantasy religion of Westeros.
 Heck, the movie E.T. is almost a perfect parallel to this type of story.